ed-knowah/SEND-MAIL/README.md

     ```sh
     $ npm install
     ```
-    This will install the dependencies meant for the api to run smoothly.
+    This will install the dependencies
 -   Lastly you need to run 👇🏼

     ```sh